 Financial burden arising from the loss of limb

 In addition to the physical problems amputation can cause, the cost of medical treatment can be substantial.
 Advances in materials technology and the high functionality of current prosthetic limbs mean that the loss of a limb may not be as debilitating an injury as it once was, but the costs of such prosthetics can often be prohibitive for the victim.
-Our Serious Injury Team is here to ensure that you are adequately compensated to cover the significant financial cost of treatment and mobility aids.
+Our team is here to ensure that you are adequately compensated to cover the significant financial cost of treatment and mobility aids.

 Such injuries can often affect a person’s quality of life substantially because of the restrictions they impose on everyday activities.
 Adjusting to this new way of living requires adaptability, and prosthetics can often cause long-term physical and psychological issues, such as low self-esteem, depression, and anxiety.
 We do everything possible to remove the financial burden from our clients, seeking early interim payments and specialist rehabilitation where possible, in order to provide financial security and peace of mind for our clients and their families.